 Histories of visual technology that focus on art, cinema and photography generally tell the story as leading up to a specific technology, such as perspective (Kemp 1992; Edgerton 2009), biometrics (Gates 2011) or digital color (Kane 2014), thus leaving out points that are key for machine vision in a broader sense, or, they stop short too early, as is the case with Kittler's Optical Media, written in 1999 (2009).
 Other relevant research includes theoretical work on the visual (Vertov 1984 orig.
-1923; Virilio 1994; Flusser 2000; Friedberg 2006), on new media studies and digital culture (Manovich 1993; Kane 2014; Uricchio 2011; Losh 2015), on research on scientific imaging and visualisation within science and technology studies (STS) and media aesthetics (Coopmans et al. 2014; Carusi and Hoel 2014; Hausken 2007; Hausken 2015) as well as research on surveillance images and biometrics (Introna and Wood 2004; Gates 2011), and will draw upon research on the interaction between visual technologies and literature (Danius 2002).
+1923; Virilio 1994; Flusser 2000; Friedberg 2006), on new media studies and digital culture (Manovich 1993; Kane 2014; Uricchio 2011; Losh 2015), on research on scientific imaging and visualisation within science and technology studies (STS) and media aesthetics (Coopmans et al. 2014; Carusi and Hoel 2014; Hausken 2007; Hausken 2015) as well as research on surveillance images and biometrics (Introna and Wood 2004; Gates 2011; Greene 2015).
+I will explore contemporary philosophical approaches to machine vision (e.g. Agamben 2011), and will draw upon research on the interaction between visual technologies and literature (Danius 2002).
 Research on algorithmic bias and the inscription of certain expectations for identity in technologies (Roth 2009; Chun 2011; Gray 2014) will also be important.
 Within internet studies and digital anthropology there is a growing interested in selfies, frequently discussed in terms of performance and identity (Burns 2015; Tiidenberg 2015; Tiidenberg 2014; Seko and Lewis 2016).